 For the purposes of this study, Forrester created a composite organization to demonstrate the measurable benefits and costs of investing in Automation Anywhere Enterprise.
 Over a three-year period, the composite organization reaped more than $13.2 million in risk-adjusted present value benefits.

-The net takeaway: After the dust of implementation settles, enterprises can expect a short payback period – less than 12 months.
-And, when all benefits and costs are counted, enterprises get an unheard-of return of 262% on their investment in RPA within three years.
+The net takeaway is this: after the dust of implementation settles, enterprises can expect a short payback period – less than 12 months.
+And when all the benefits and costs are counted, enterprises find themselves with an unheard-of return of 262% on their investment in RPA within three years.
 Moreover, the bulk of revenue comes from redeploying employees more effectively to do high value work, and the study in general proved deploying RPA is a low risk for businesses.
 To put this into perspective, Forrester broke down RPA benefits into four distinct buckets:

 Redeploying staff to improve business processes

 Let’s walk through each of these in turn.